deepkit/deepkit-website2/src/pages/documentation/http/input-output.md

 });
 ```

-The template engine variant with TSX has the advantage that used variables are automatically HTML-escaped.
+The template engine variant with JSX has the advantage that used variables are automatically HTML-escaped.
 See also [Template](./template.md).

 ### Custom Content Type